prominence-eosc/docs/running-jobs.md

 As alternatives to a Docker Hub image name, a URL pointing to a Singularity image or Docker tarball can be specified.

 ## MPI jobs
-To run an MPI job, you need to specify either `--openmpi` for OpenMPI or `--mpich` for MPICH.
+To run an MPI job, you need to specify either `--openmpi` for Open MPI or `--mpich` for MPICH.
 For multi-node jobs the number of nodes required should also be specified.
 For example:
 ```
 prominence create --openmpi --nodes 4 alahiff/openmpi-hello-world:latest /mpi_hello_world
 ```